mmaroti/uasat/README.md

 the [OEIS](http://oeis.org/):

 ```
+A000001 the number of groups of order 4 is 2.
 A000110 the number of equivalences on a 7-element set is 877.
 A000142 the number of permutations on a 7-element set is 5040.
 A000273 the number of non-isomorphic 4-element digraphs is 218.